Financial Aid Process and Requirements: First-Year Students

 Fill out the Common Application correctly.
 You must include your correct social security number, name as listed on your social security card, and birth date; all of which must be accurate and match what you entered on the FAFSA.
 This information must also match the data entered on your Common Application in order to be considered for institutional, federal, and state need-based aid.

-FAFSA on the Web is a web site that allows you to complete and submit your FAFSA information on-line.
-Apply for a PIN or personal identification number right away so you can sign your FAFSA electronically and for faster processing.
-Dependent students should have one of their parents get a PIN also.
-You may contact the Federal Processor at 1-800-433-3243, if you need additional information.
+FAFSA on the Web allows you to complete and submit your FAFSA information on-line.
+Apply for a FSA ID right away so you can sign and submit your FAFSA electronically.
+Dependent students must have one of their parents get a FSA ID to be able to complete and sign the FAFSA.
+You may contact the Federal Processor at (800) 433-3243, if you need additional information.

 The FAFSA school code for Pepperdine University is 001264.